andreascaudo/escape-orbit/DEBUGGING_STEPS.md

 # Then redeploy your frontend to S3
 ```

+# Debugging Game Mechanics

+## Visual Timer Indicators

+If you're experiencing issues with the visual timer indicators for planets:

+1. **Timer Doesn't Appear for Earth**:
+   - Check the initialization in `frontend/js/game.js` to ensure Earth's timer is properly initialized
+   - Verify that the `initializeTimerIndicator` method is being called for Earth
+   - If using the console, look for "Silently refueled from Earth" messages

+2. **Timer Not Updating Correctly**:
+   - Examine the `update` method in `frontend/js/objects/planet.js`
+   - Ensure the timer indicator graphics are being properly drawn and updated
+   - Verify that the timer countdown starts when exiting orbit, not when entering

+3. **Timer Graphics Appearing Incorrectly**:
+   - Check the `createTimerIndicator` method to ensure proper radius calculations
+   - Verify that the circle is being drawn with the correct color and alpha values
+   - Check if the indicator is properly positioned relative to the planet

+## Fuel Refill Mechanics

+If you're having issues with the fuel refill when passing through planets:

+1. **No Fuel Added When Passing Through Planets**:
+   - Check the `addScoreForDirectPass` method in `frontend/js/game.js`
+   - Verify that `showFuelRefillMessage` is being called
+   - Examine the `checkOrbit` method in `frontend/js/objects/spaceship.js` to ensure proper logic flow

+2. **No Fuel Added When Passing Through Earth**:
+   - Ensure the Earth planet is correctly calling `addScoreForDirectPass` rather than just `showFuelRefillMessage`
+   - Check console logs for "Refueled from Earth" messages
+   - Verify that the logic in `spaceship.js` is not excluding Earth from refueling

+3. **Receiving Too Much Fuel**:
+   - Check if refueling logic is being called multiple times per pass
+   - Verify the `currentlyInsidePlanets` tracking in `checkOrbit` is working correctly
+   - Ensure the `PLANET_REFUEL_AMOUNT` constant is set correctly in `frontend/js/constants.js`

+4. **No Refill Message Appears**:
+   - Check the `showFuelRefillMessage` method to ensure it's creating visible messages
+   - Verify that any conditional logic for message display is working correctly
+   - Ensure the message queue system is not being blocked by other messages

 ## Common Issues and Solutions

 1. **AWS Region Mismatch**: Ensure all references to AWS regions match.